techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 ### -MaxResults
 Specifies the maximum number of locations to return in the response.
-If not specified the default is 5.
+If not specified, the default is 5.

 ```yaml
 Type: Int32